Why is waived LMI such a great deal?

 The minimum income requirement for waived LMI home loans for accountants meant a significant number of qualified accountants didn’t qualify for the LMI waiver as they earned below this threshold.

-Eligible occupations for the LMI waiver
+Which occupations are eligible for the LMI waiver?

 To be eligible, you should be currently working as one of the following:

 - Chief Financial Officer